ChristopherianSulaiman/cse15l-lab-reports-fa22/Week9-lab-report.md

 	at org.junit.internal.Classes.getClass(Classes.java:27)
 	at org.junit.runner.JUnitCommandLineParseResult.parseParameters(JUnitCommandLineParseResult.java:98)
 	...
 4 more".
 The standard error is empty for this command, as can be seen in the error-output.txt file.

+    Lastly, the if loop in the end, the initial if condition was met, because the exit code returned 0.
+Therefore, the code echoed "Succeeded!".
+Any other exit code beside 0 would have resulted in an echo of "Failed!".
+Echo "Failed" did not run due to the exit code being 0.
+Only one of the if conditions could be met.